qilskcter/Dell-Vostro-3460-Hackintosh/README.md

 ## Issues
 - Trackpad settings are not showing (because my computer's battery is dead only Clover).
 # How to use this EFI?
-You download the macOS Mojave installer at [here](https://drive.google.com/file/d/1i8QDEaajCXy9L56oh5sEavWZ52wi4JnZ/view), then use MiniTool or other software to mount EFI, then use Explorer++ to access the EFI partition and then copy it.
+You download the macOS installer at [here](https://www.olarila.com/topic/6278-hackintosh-and-macintosh-olarila-vanilla-images-macos/), then use MiniTool or other software to mount EFI, then use Explorer++ to access the EFI partition and then copy it.
 # How to fix Wifi and Bluetooth?
 ## On High Serria, Mojave , Catalina
 - You go to Kext folder, you can see these kext: ATH9KInjector.kext, IO80211Family_ATH.kext, IOath3kfrmwr.kext
 - Download Kext Droplet at [here](https://github.com/chris1111/Kext-Droplet) and then you put these kext in S/L/E (System/Library/Extensions) and Reboot.
 - Or you can repelace it with another wifi card
+## On Big Sur
+- Keep using it